-Here some little known, yet awesome tools that I use.
+Here some little known, yet awesome apps or tools that I use.
 Thanks to the people working on these (I’m glad to have met some of them, and they’re awesome too)!

 Known (formerly “idno”) is more “socially aware” than ikiwiki.
 It runs with PHP and it’s basically your easy-to-run indieweb space.
 If you use it with http://brid.gy you will enjoy a nice integration with twitter and other silos (see an example of my own).